Get on the path to results today.

 This depends on which type of bankruptcy you file and how complex your case is.
 Generally, Chapter 7 bankruptcies are filed within a few weeks of your first consultation (an emergency bankruptcy petition, however, may be filed a lot quicker), and the debtor may be discharged in few months, if not sooner.

-For Chapters 11 and 13, the debtor not only goes through the initial filing stages but also must make on-going monthly payments over three to five years.
+For Chapters 11 and 13, the debtor not only goes through the initial filing stages but also must make an on-going monthly payments over three to five years.
 Only after completing this payment plan can the debtor obtain a discharge from his debts and obtain the fresh start.

 All this says nothing about potential litigation that could slow down the process.
 For more information on the process, the U.S. Courts' website is a great resource.